Alokpes/AlokGeminiChat/README.md

 # GeminiChat
-## We are developing our own Chat AI
+## We are developing our own chap gpt